pachterlab/gget/docs/src/en/enrichr.md

 **Optional arguments**
 `-bkg_l` `--background_list`
 Short names (gene symbols) of background genes to perform enrichment analysis on, e.g. NSUN3 POLRMT NLRX1.
 Alternatively: use flag `--ensembl_background` to input a list of Ensembl gene IDs.
+See [this Tweetorial](https://x.com/ChiHoangCaltech/status/1689679611335155712?s=20) to learn why you should use a background gene list when performing an enrichment analysis.

 `-o` `--out`
 Path to the file the results will be saved in, e.g. path/to/directory/results.csv (or .json).
-Default: Standard out.
+(Default: Standard out.)
 Python: `save=True` will save the output in the current working directory.

+`-ko` `--kegg_out`
+Path to the png file the marked KEGG pathway images will be saved in, e.g. path/to/directory/pathway.png.
+(Default: None)

+`-kr` `--kegg_rank`
+Rank of the KEGG pathway to be plotted.
+(Default: 1)

 `figsize`
 Python only. (width, height) of plot in inches.
 (Default: (10,10))